Workiva/react_testing_library/doc/migration_guides/expectations.md

 This section covers:

-- Checking that default props are set as expected
+- Checking that default props and initial state are set as expected
 - Verifying a re-render updates the component as expected

 For all of these scenarios, the approach is to shift from checking the underlying values to what the user should expect to see in the application when the props and state are set to those values.
 In simple cases, the thought process that can be followed here is: